Vaishnavi0804/Data-Extraction-and-Analysis/README.md

-## Brank 1: Twitter data extraction
+## Branch 1: Twitter data extraction
 - Code for data extraction is in the "Data Extraction code" file.
 - "Sentiment Analysis code" file has the code for understanding the sentiments (Postive, Neutral, Negative) of US news websites.
 - In the sentiment analysis notebook, sentiment spectrum of mid-term elections is observed.